Polish anti-religious campaign: Period of political thaw (1956–1970)

-In 1957, Cardinal Wyszyński attempted to publish a Vatican decree condemning Catholics who collaborated with the government, but he was prevented by censorship.
-The Church also was unable to voice any opposition to birth control or abortion in its press.
+In 1957, Cardinal Wyszyński attempted to publish a Vatican decree condemning Catholics who collaborated with the government, but his efforts were censored.
+Moreover, the Church could not voice any opposition to birth control or abortion in its press.

-Abortion had initially remained restricted (as it had been in the prewar period, and for most of Poland's history), but was legalized in 1956 and further executive provisions were passed in 1959 that broadened access to abortions.
-The state also encouraged women to take a more active role in the paid labour force and in social life, partly as an attempt to undermine Church attitudes about a woman's role in family life.
+Abortion had initially remained restricted (as during the prewar period and most of Poland's history), but it was legalized in 1956; further executive provisions were passed in 1959 that broadened access to the procedure.
+The state also encouraged women to take a more active role in the paid labor force and in social life, partly in an attempt to undermine Church attitudes about the role of women in family life.

-Catholic education came back to some extent in public schools after 1956, but was no longer compulsory (before when it was compulsory, school authorities usually did not make it compulsory) and only existed in schools where a majority of parents requested it, and it was regarded as an extracurricular activity outside of class hours; just as before, however, the state immediately took measures aimed at eroding this concession.
-All members of religious orders teaching in schools had their teaching licenses suspended and many lay teachers were also suspended from teaching, thus leaving many schools without teachers of religion and other indirect means were used to eliminate the legally permitted religious instruction in public schools.
-Approved teachers were subject to state inspection, and the curricula needed to have state approval.
-As the situation progressed, however, the state came to officially legally eliminate religious instruction in 1961.
+Catholic education returned to some extent in public schools after 1956, but it was no longer compulsory; previously, while it was officially compulsory, school authorities usually made it optional.
+Religious education was offered only in schools where a majority of parents requested it, and it was regarded as an extracurricular activity; as during earlier times, however, the state promptly took measures to erode this concession.
+All members of religious orders who taught in schools had their teaching licenses suspended, and many lay teachers were also suspended from teaching; these suspensions left many schools with no teachers of religion, and other indirect means were used to eliminate the legally permitted religious instruction in public schools.
+Approved teachers were subject to state inspection, and a curriculum required state approval.
+As the situation evolved, however, the state eventually eliminated religious instruction officially and legally in 1961.